UpHealth (NYSE:UPH) Upgraded at Zacks Investment Research

-UpHealth (NYSE:UPH – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a note issued to investors on Wednesday, Zacks.com reports.
+UpHealth (NYSE:UPH – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a report issued on Tuesday, Zacks.com reports.

 According to Zacks, “UpHealth Holdings Inc. is a comprehensive digital health technology and tech-enabled services platform which empowers providers, health systems and payors globally to manage care for people with complex medical, behavioral and social needs.
 UpHealth Holdings Inc., formerly known as GigCapital2 Inc., is based in DELRAY BEACH, Fla. “

-UPH has been the subject of several other reports.
-Northland Securities reduced their price target on UpHealth from $10.50 to $4.50 and set an “outperform” rating for the company in a research report on Thursday, March 31st.
-Lake Street Capital cut UpHealth from a “buy” rating to a “hold” rating in a research report on Thursday, March 31st.
-Two research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-According to MarketBeat, the company presently has a consensus rating of “Buy” and a consensus price target of $9.63.
+Other analysts have also issued research reports about the stock.
+Northland Securities lowered their price objective on shares of UpHealth from $10.50 to $4.50 and set an “outperform” rating on the stock in a research report on Thursday, March 31st.
+Lake Street Capital lowered shares of UpHealth from a “buy” rating to a “hold” rating in a research report on Thursday, March 31st.
+Two equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+According to data from MarketBeat, the company has a consensus rating of “Buy” and a consensus target price of $9.63.

-A number of large investors have recently added to or reduced their stakes in UPH.
-Morgan Stanley bought a new stake in UpHealth in the second quarter valued at approximately $75,000.
-Bank of America Corp DE bought a new stake in UpHealth in the second quarter valued at approximately $178,000.
-Griffin Asset Management Inc. bought a new stake in UpHealth in the third quarter valued at approximately $43,000.
-Jump Financial LLC bought a new stake in UpHealth in the third quarter valued at approximately $45,000.
-Finally, Renaissance Technologies LLC bought a new stake in UpHealth in the third quarter valued at approximately $486,000.
-Hedge funds and other institutional investors own 6.46% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the business.
+Penserra Capital Management LLC purchased a new position in UpHealth in the 3rd quarter worth approximately $34,000.
+Morgan Stanley purchased a new position in UpHealth in the 2nd quarter worth approximately $75,000.
+Schonfeld Strategic Advisors LLC purchased a new position in UpHealth in the 4th quarter worth approximately $28,000.
+Visionary Wealth Advisors purchased a new position in UpHealth in the 4th quarter worth approximately $28,000.
+Finally, Griffin Asset Management Inc. purchased a new stake in shares of UpHealth in the 3rd quarter valued at $43,000.
+6.46% of the stock is owned by institutional investors and hedge funds.

 UpHealth, Inc operates as a digital health services company.
 It provides patient-centric digital health platform and tech-enabled services to manage health and integrate care.
 The company's solutions include Syntranet Core Platform, an integrated care management platform; Global Telemedicine; MedQuest Digital Pharmacy, a full-service pharmacy that offers manufactured medication, custom compounded medications, nutraceuticals, lab testing, advocacy, education, etc.; and Behavioral Telehealth solutions.